 PwC response

-ASC 810-10, a parent would derecognize the negative investment and determine the amount of gain or loss to recognize on the date of the bankruptcy filing.
+Following the guidance in ASC 810-10, a parent would derecognize the negative investment and determine the amount of gain or loss to recognize on the date of the bankruptcy filing.
 The parent should consider the fair value of its retained investment when making this determination.
 This includes consideration of whether it needs to separately recognize any obligations related to its ownership of the subsidiary, which would reduce the gain or increase the loss on deconsolidation (e.g., the parent has guaranteed, or the Court will hold the parent liable for, certain obligations of the subsidiary).

-Upon deconsolidation, the equity method usually should not be used to account for a majority-owned subsidiary that is not consolidated because, as a result of bankruptcy, the parent usually does not have significant influence over the investee.
-Some of the factors to consider in determining if the parent should apply the equity method include whether (1) the parent company operates the subsidiary as debtor-in-possession, (2) other factors indicate that the creditors and other beneficiaries (e.g., litigants) will be made whole in the bankruptcy proceeding (i.e., there are no substantive adverse parties), (3) the facts indicate that the subsidiary will be in bankruptcy for a relatively short period of time, and (4) the bankruptcy filing is being used by the parent company to accomplish certain narrow objectives (such as the rejection of selected leases).
+Upon deconsolidation, the equity method in ASC 323 usually should not be used to account for a majority-owned subsidiary that is not consolidated because, as a result of bankruptcy, the parent usually does not have significant influence over the investee.
+Some of the factors to consider in determining if the parent should apply the equity method include whether (1) the parent company operates the subsidiary as a debtor-in-possession, (2) other factors indicate that the creditors and other beneficiaries (e.g., litigants) will be made whole in the bankruptcy proceeding (i.e., there are no substantive adverse parties), (3) the facts indicate that the subsidiary will be in bankruptcy for a relatively short period of time, and (4) the bankruptcy filing is being used by the parent company to accomplish certain narrow objectives (such as the rejection of selected leases).

 Question BLG 3-10